by Christopher Martin Thomas

 The look of surprise in their eyes is something to be treasured!

 But what is more telling for this article, is what they say about the experience when I ask them ‘What did you feel?’.
-Respones range from ‘wierd’ to ‘calm’, and one pupil actually used the word ‘euphoric’.
+Respones usually range from ‘wierd’ to ‘calm’; but on one memorable occasion an articulate eleven-year-old actually used the word ‘euphoric’.

 * also: ‘gives me comfort to go on living’, ‘positive effect on my health’, ‘unbelievably beautiful’, ‘beyond beautiful!
 It touches my soul deeply’, ‘my 90th playing’, ‘the perfect remedy, after a hectic day, sheer bliss.’